ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

 this parameter to a value which is small enough to ensure the aircraft can climb reliably at full throttle will make takeoff much more reliable.
 A value of 20 is good for most aircraft.

+.. note::  Hand launching a plane usually requires that the vehicle leaves your hand at zero degrees to 5 degs pitch.
+Higher pitches could lead to a stall.
+ArduPilot will not start the motors if the pitch is greater than 40 degrees or roll greater than 30 degrees from level.
+These limits should never be approached when throwing the plane, but are provided as a safety gate.

 Catapult Launching
 ==================